ArthurFDLR/instagram-post-scheduler/README.md

     **Note:** If you don't specify `"type": "test"`, the function will publish the next scheduled post.

-- Package the application:
+- Download the distribution archive from the latest [Github release](https://github.com/ArthurFDLR/instagram-post-scheduler/releases), or package the application from source:

     ```./packaging.sh```

-- Upload the archived application (`./dist/<version.zip>`) to your Lambda function:
+- Upload the archived application (`./dist/<version.zip>` if packaged from source) to your Lambda function:

     Code > Upload from > .zip file

 - Increase memory to 512 MB and timeout to 6 seconds:

     Configuration > General Configuration > Edit > Memory: 512 MB | Timeout: 6 sec

+- Create the `APP_BUCKET` environment variable with the name of the private bucket created in [*Create S3 buckets*](#create-s3-buckets) (e.g. `instagram-post-scheduler`):

+    Configuration > Environment Variables > Edit > Add environment variable

 - Add trigger: